DavidRooney/DevToolShed/README.md

 * [Regex101](https://regex101.com/) - A Regular Expression online Editor.
 * [GooglePageSpeed](https://developers.google.com/speed/pagespeed/insights/) - Test how a website performs.
 [A front-end that uses google pagespeed](https://testmysite.thinkwithgoogle.com/).
 * [DragDis](https://dragdis.com) - Store links, images, designs, web templates, pretty much anything, by dragging it into a folder straight in the browser.
 Simply click and drag and a folder panel appears.
 A chrome plugin is need so it only works with chrome.
-* [Muzli](https://muz.li/) - A chrome extension that aggregates the latest disgn based articles based on design websites. when opening a new tab is will show the feed.

 ## People
 * [Scott Hanselman](http://www.hanselman.com/) - A Microsoft developer, blogger and speaker.